-In June, BioMar told us it wanted to fortify Alimentsa business in what is a highly competitive market, despite low shrimp prices.
+In June, BioMar said it wanted to fortify Alimentsa business in what is a highly competitive market, despite low shrimp prices.

-John Tinsley, technical director, emerging markets, BioMar, told us, in a previous interview, that high performing diets and functional feeds will play a vital role for BioMar in Ecuador, not just at the grow-out phase, but at every stage of shrimp production, from hatchery to harvest, particularly as the sector there comes under increasing pressure from retailers globally to reduce its reliance on antibiotics.
+John Tinsley, technical director, emerging markets, BioMar, told us that high performing diets and functional feeds will play a vital role for BioMar in Ecuador, not just at the grow-out phase, but at every stage of shrimp production, from hatchery to harvest, particularly as the sector there comes under increasing pressure from retailers globally to reduce its reliance on antibiotics.